vinaywadhwa/compose-rules/docs/detekt.md

 Compose:
   ComposableAnnotationNaming:
     active: true
+  ComposableNaming:
+    active: true
+    # You can optionally disable the checks in this rule for regex matches against the composable name (e.g. molecule presenters)
+    # allowedComposableFunctionNames: .*Presenter,.*MoleculePresenter
+  ComposableParamOrder:
+    active: true
   CompositionLocalAllowlist:
     active: true
     # You can optionally define a list of CompositionLocals that are allowed here